-Much to my pleasure, I’m feeling better than I’ve felt since the onset of the gastrointestinal problems began almost two years ago.
-It seems to be a combination of eating less food, returning to my program of intermittent fasting of one medium-sized very low carb meal once every 24 hours.
+Much to my pleasure, I’m feeling better than I’ve felt since the gastrointestinal problems began almost two years ago.
+It seems to be a combination of eating less food, returning to my intermittent fasting program of one medium-sized, very low-carb meal once every 24 hours.

-It’s not easy skipping both breakfast and lunch on a cruise when so much good food is available, much of which I am able to eat.
+It’s not easy skipping breakfast and lunch on a cruise when so much good food is available, much of which I can eat.
 Tom has a light breakfast of poached eggs and bacon (no cereal, no toast, no juice or pastries).
-I sit with him in the dining room at a shared table, drinking my mug of hot tea while he too, avoids lunch and snacks.
+I sit with him in the dining room at a shared table, drinking my mug of hot tea while he, too, avoids lunch and snacks.

 After all, this is our 20th cruise in five years.
 One can only imagine how unhealthy we’d be if we’d eaten the usual three meals a day plus desserts and snacks most passengers consume while cruising.
 Many often gain as much a 10 pounds (4.5 kg) during a 15-night cruise.

+I’m proud of Tom for deciding not to overindulge on cruises.
 It’s tempting to indulge but not holding back could easily result in a quick end to our world travels with the extra weight we’d gain and the resulting medical issues that go along with it.
-Food just isn’t worth it to either of us.
-I’m really proud of Tom for deciding not to overindulge on cruises.
+Food isn’t worth it to either of us.

 At one point, when he was up by only 10 pounds, I noticed him huffing and puffing while handling our luggage.
 Now, he does it with ease and feels so much better besides.